previous next up top

 *)

-Since we get the error anyway (without much diagnostics though), one may discount the severity of the problem.
+Since we get an error anyway (without much diagnostics though), one may discount the severity of the problem.
 Alas, sometimes scope extrusion results in no error -- just in wrong results.
 A simple variation plasters over the problem:

 let c1 =